University of Innsbruck: Ceremonial equipment

 In the 1850s, the Habsburgs gradually closed the University of Olomouc as a consequence of the Olomouc students' and professors' participation in the 1848 revolutions and the Czech National Revival.
 The ceremonial equipment of the University of Olomouc was then transferred to the University of Innsbruck.
 The original Olomouc ceremonial maces from the 1580s are now used as the maces of Innsbruck University and Innsbruck Medical University.
 Olomouc University Rector's mace from ca. 1572 is nowadays used as the mace of the Innsbruck Faculty of Theology and Olomouc Faculty of Law Dean's Mace from 1833 is nowadays used as Innsbruck's Faculty of Law Mace.

 Since the establishment of Czechoslovakia in 1918, the Czechs have been unsuccessfully requesting the return of the University of Olomouc's original ceremonial equipment.
 Many years later, in 1998, Innsbruck donated an exact copy of the rector's mace to Palacký University, but it is still, in 2015, using the Olomouc University original maces and other regalia as its own ceremonial equipment.

 Academics

+The quantum optical ground station ‘Marietta Blau’ is situated at an altitude of 2,280 metres above the city of Innsbruck.
+The telescope forms part of the University of Innsbruck’s research infrastructure.

 Around 28,000 people study at the University of Innsbruck, making it one of the largest universities in Austria alongside the University of Vienna and the University of Graz.
 Every year, more than 4,000 students start a new degree program.
 Approximately the same number complete their studies at the university each year.
 Around 4000 courses are offered in the various subjects each academic year.